pe1hvh/cw_lcwo_pcw_interface/README.md

   Description
   -----------
   In the intial setup the program wait for an input sign.
 Depending on an the input of your morse key it will used
   a.
-Make a signal for about 1 second, the space bare is used (LCWO)
+Make a signal for 1/2 second or mote , the space bare is used (LCWO)
   b.
-Make a signal for about 2 seconds or more left mouse is used (PCWFistCheck)
+Make a signal for less than a 1/2 seconds left mouse is used (PCWFistCheck)

   PlatformIO
   ----------